What Is the Best DropInBlog Alternative?

 Shopify’s Blog

 Additionally, the blog functionality is already built-in, so there are no additional costs to install it or use it.
-This also means that you also have access to dedicated customer support and help center should you ever need help with anything.
+This also means that you have access to dedicated customer support and help center should you ever need help with anything.

 Due to its simplicity, the blog is very easy to use, so even if it’s your first time blogging, you shouldn’t have any problems figuring out how it works.
 It offers all the essential features you would need to blog so you can get started right away.

-For all the features that are lacking, you integrate Shopify with different apps.
-For example, Shopify’s blog doesn’t have a built-in SEO analyzer to help you optimize your content, so you’ll most definitely need to find an app for this function.
+For example, most professional blogging tools allow you to add both tags and categories to posts, while Shopify’s blog doesn’t let you add product categories but only tags.
+That makes searching and sorting more complicated, especially if you have a lot of content and different sections.
+For all the features that are lacking, you can integrate Shopify with different apps.
+For example, Shopify’s blog doesn’t have a built-in SEO analyzer to help you optimize your content, so you’ll most definitely need to find an app for this.
 Similarly, to enable commenting, you can integrate with Disqus.

 Another notable issue with Shopify’s blog is the awkward URL structure.
 Basically, Shopify adds an extra /blogs to your blog’s URL because it was initially built to support several blogs, which are a lot like categories of one blog.
 It sounds weird because it is, so here’s an illustration: